benbjurstrom/installer-tools/README.md

 # Laravel Chisel

-Small toolkit for subtractive post-install scripts in Laravel starter kits.
+Laravel Chisel runs post-install customization scripts for Laravel starter kits.

-The intended flow is:

-1. Ship the starter kit with every optional feature present.
-2. Ask the user which features they want.
-3. Remove anything they did not select.
+A starter kit can ship with optional features already present, prompt for the user's choices during installation, and remove anything they did not select.

-`Laravel\Chisel\Chisel` is intentionally narrow.
-The script API only supports the subtractive operations used by [`example-chisel.php`](example-chisel.php), and the package still ships the `php artisan chisel` runner for executing that script inside a Laravel app.

 ## Install